| BEYERDYNAMIC

 APPLICATIONS

-The M 88 offers both a wide frequency response and rugged
+The M88NC offers both a wide frequency response and rugged

 construction making an ideal combination for many applications.
 In the studio and live use